Axel Nixon House

 The Axel Nixon House is a Queen Anne style cottage in the Fort Street Historic District in Boise, Idaho, USA.
 The house was designed by Tourtellotte & Co. and constructed in 1903.
 Features include a roof with flared eaves, flared dormers, and a small porch with Tuscan columns supported by low, flared walls below a decorative sunburst patterned gable.
 The house has been altered since construction and now serves the community as home to St. John's Food Bank.

-Axel Nixon was chief drafter in the General Land Office at Boise.
+Axel Nixon was chief drafter in the United States General Land Office at Boise.